-I work sometimes as a guest speaker or lecturer in various contexts.
+I work sometimes as a speaker in various contexts, including talks art festivals, exhibition launches, schools or on a ship.
 Some feedback from the audience below.

 Zsuzsanna Ardó has a vast array of talents and accomplishments that she skillfully weaves together in her talks.
 It is her involvement of passengers that brings her talks to life and sets Zsuzsanna apart from other lecturers.
 Let us have more!”